AnalyseDeCircuit/web-monitor/README_EN.md

 - `/api/plugins/install`: run install hooks (POST, admin-only; mainly for privileged plugins)
 - `/api/plugins/uninstall`: run uninstall hooks (POST, admin-only)
 - `/api/plugins/<plugin_name>/...`: reverse proxy to the plugin container

----

-## Naming & Migration Status

-- Repository name and Go module path are currently `web-monitor`
-- Several environment variables, directory names (e.g. DATA_DIR), and Swagger titles still mention "Web Monitor"
-- This README uses **OpsKernel** as the project name going forward; code and configuration will be gradually updated to match

-When reading code or troubleshooting, treat "OpsKernel" and the existing "web-monitor" identifiers as different stages of the same project.

----

 ## License